 You eat it without the skin and without the black seeds you find inside.
 Its pulp is very juicy and sweet.
 You can try it like that, fresh and juicy, or as a juice.
 It is a low-calorie fruit good for digestion that you definitely have to try!

 Uchuvas are small orange balls.
 They have a mild flavor; a little sweet and sour, and you will find them in many places.
 They are great as a snack!
 Or you can also try them in sauces and dressings.

 It is a very typical Colombian fruit that will surprise you for sure.

 Fruits for everyone

 Finally, it is important to know that Colombians love milk, so they tend to drink some juices with milk.
-In restaurants, it is very common for them to ask if you want juices in water or milk, so be prepared for that.
+In restaurants, it is very common for them to ask if you want juices in water or milk, so be prepared for that (read our article about traditional Colombian juices here).
 I know it may sound a little strange, but they are like delicious fruity milkshakes!
 Try them if you dare; the biggest risk is that you’ll love them!

 Do you have any other favorite tropical fruit?
 Share them with us!
 And go to our website to find out everything else you definitely have to try in Bogotá!